-We call our voluntary work “Programme Action”, which is the reason for being a Soroptimist.
+What we do – our voluntary work – we call “Programme Action”, which is the reason for being a Soroptimist.
 It reflects the Vision and the Mission of Soroptimist International.
-Programme Action encompasses the charities we support.
-Please see Programme Action News and Club News for updates.
+Programme Action encompasses the charities we support

 National: Breast Cancer Campaign – Tissue Bank